brendanlong/prince-of-the-dark-kingdom/src/book-6/chapter-28.md

 so that the spell casters were tossed partially aside.
 Harry didn't hesitate.
 Throwing himself forward, he aimed his broom for the now gaping hole in the tower.
-He drew his wand from his sleeve, mentally preparing himself for the maneuver that would spin him around to cast the Web Hex* at the open hatch and keep him from breaking his neck in the process.
+He drew his wand from his sleeve, mentally preparing himself for the maneuver that would spin him around to cast the Web Hex\[^138-2] at the open hatch and keep him from breaking his neck in the process.
 Curses cast from the castle defenders flew past him like a blast of heat in the icy air, tingling against his senses but never connecting as he flashed passed the invaders who seemed to be floating still around him.

 Faster and faster, though there was little distance to go.
 He had to be the first through to close the entryway behind him.